 Your Chimpanzee Trekking experience begins with a briefing at the forest headquarters in the early morning.
 You will be grouped with other visitors and accompanied by Park guides and Rangers, who will lead you into the forest.
 The trek can take anywhere from 30 minutes to several hours, depending on the chimpanzees’ movement.
 Once you find the chimpanzees, you’ll have one hour to observe them as they eat, rest, and play.
 You may also be lucky enough to spot other primates, reptiles, and mammals, including forest elephants.

 Securing a chimpanzee permit is essential if you want to spend time with these amazing creatures in Kibale forest National Park.
-The process of booking a permit is easy with Trek Africa Tours, who can assist you throughout the year.
+The process of booking a permit is easy with Trek Africa Expeditions, who can assist you throughout the year.
 Once you express your interest in chimpanzee trekking and provide your preferred travel dates, they will check the availability of permits and confirm whether they are available.
 They may even suggest alternative dates to increase your chances of obtaining permits.
-Trek Africa Tours will then send you a permit payment invoice, and you can choose to pay via credit card or bank transfer.
+Trek Africa Expeditions will then send you a permit payment invoice, and you can choose to pay via credit card or bank transfer.
 After payment, they will secure your permits and send you a scanned receipt for your records.
 Book your chimpanzee permits for special occasions like wedding anniversaries, birthdays, honeymoons, or family vacations for an unforgettable primate experience.
 It is important to note that permits tend to sell out quickly during the high season, so it is recommended to book early to secure your spot.

 If you’re looking for a unique and affordable primate experience, then booking a chimpanzee trip to Kibale Forest National Park is a great option.
 The chimpanzee permits are much more affordable compared to the gorilla permits, which can cost up to USD 1500 for a habituation experience.
 Despite the lower cost, Kibale is home to approximately 1500 chimpanzees, offering a 99% chance of spotting them during your visit.
 These amazing primates are a must-see for any nature lover, and Kibale Forest National Park provides an excellent opportunity to observe them in their natural habitat.